AttuneIntelligence/DeepSeek-v4-Flash-One-DGX-Spark/bench/results/README.md

 - `spread_tok_s` is the best-minus-worst across `--repeat` samples.
 It is often large at shallow depth because CUDA graphs get invalidated and recaptured;
   treat single-sample differences under ~15% as noise.
+- `speedup_median` / `_min` / `_max` on `cache` rows summarise the whole run, so
+  a single row is enough to quote the result honestly.
+Each repeat uses its own nonce; reusing one prompt would make every cold pass after the first a cache hit and collapse the measured speedup to ~1x.
 - `thinking` records whether ds4's default thinking mode was left on.
 It is off for these runs — see [`../../docs/inference-controls.md`](../../docs/inference-controls.md).